-If you’re looking to invest in luxury pieces that will have a low impact on the environment, last longer in your closet, are made from high quality natural materials, and be pieces you are proud of for years (and maybe decades) to come, look no further.
-I’ve listed the most sustainable luxury brands for you here.
+If you’re looking to invest in luxury sustainable fashion pieces that will have a low impact on the environment, last longer in your closet, are made from high quality natural materials, and be pieces you are proud of for years (and maybe decades) to come, look no further.
+I’ve listed the most sustainable luxury fashion brands for you here.

 A bigger price tag doesn’t necessarily mean the boot, belt, bag, or coat is made from better materials than its replica at a fast fashion store.
 It also doesn’t mean that it will last you for seasons to come.
 Recently, when searching for a coat in which to invest, I came across page after page of coats made with synthetic fabrics, all in the $500+ range.
 These were designer coats with both outer materials and linings all woven from different plastic fibers.
 At the designer price tag, it’s not enough to demand a quality design, the materials and longevity of the item need to meet luxury standards as well.